dmarticus/dmarticus.github.io/_posts/2020-11-09-building-a-fantasy-football-draft-assistance-algorithm-part-1.md

     df['pts'][j]=ci_50 # add median projection
     df['kde_icdf'][j]=kde.icdf # add icdf for whisker plot construction

-# export the dataset to a .csv file
+# export the dataset to a .csv file so we don't have to run the code above again (it's time consuming!)
 df.to_csv(r'./prepared_data/2020_ffl_df.csv')
 ```